midblep/midblep/README.md

 🤝 I am a versatile full-stack software developer.
 I know my way around many languages and am always eager to learn new things.
 I have extensively worked with a variety of frameworks like Laravel, NestJS, SvelteKit and Blazor.
 My favorite languages are TypeScript / JavaScript, Python, PHP, C# and Rust.

 🎒 I am currently studying Software Engineering at the Saxion University of Applied Sciences and specialize in web related development.
-I will be graduating this year.
+I will be graduating in a few months.

 💼 I run my own development studio called DubbelNull that creates programs and sites related to the web, including portfolios, APIs, apps, etc.